aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 Now, to implement `CreateBranchKey`:
 1. Configure and instantiate a Key Store.
-    - Put this in a new `CreateKeyStore` method so that we may reuse it later.
+    - Put this in a new `CreateKeyStore` method so that you may reuse it later.
-    - Use the KMS Key and Key Store table name that we defined earlier in this step.
+    - Use the KMS Key and Key Store table name that you defined earlier in this step.
     - For `logicalKeyStoreName`, use the Key Store's DynamoDB table name.
       This is the name that will be cryptographically bound to the branch keys for authentication.
     - The Key Store requires a DynamoDB client.